 Be a Barista?
 Get Your Online Barista Training With Us

 Being a barista is an exciting opportunity to work in the world of coffee.
-If you are interested in online barista training, you're in the right place.
+If you are interested in online barista training or taking a barista class, you're in the right place.
 Our goal here is provide you with the information and tools you need to become a great barista.
 Starting your online barista training with with us.

 For more information, visit our home page or visit our blog.
 We provide you the information you need to feel and be confident to start your career as a barista.
 Or if you are interested in starting a coffee shop, you will want to have your baristas train with us.